alcionai/corso/docs/docs/quickstart.md

 ## Connecting to Microsoft 365

-Obtaining credentials from Microsoft 365 to allow Corso to run is moderately involved but is a one-time operation.
+Obtaining credentials from Microsoft 365 to allow Corso to run is a moderately involved one-time operation.
 Follow the instructions [here](setup/m365_access) to obtain the necessary credentials and then make them available to Corso.